-Since late January when a fatal shooting between Atlanta-area police and ANTIFA-affiliated broke out, Georgia's capital has become ground zero of the continually fomenting hostilities from the radical leftist group.
-The tenuous situation saw that violence continue at the site of the Atlanta Public Safety Training Center.
+Since late January when a fatal shooting between Atlanta-area police and ANTIFA affiliates broke out, Georgia's capital has become ground zero of the continually fomenting hostilities from the radical leftist group.
+The tenuous situation saw that violence continue at the site of the Atlanta Public Safety Training Center Sunday evening.
 Under the pretense of a "mostly peaceful protest," rioters unleashed their fury by destroying construction equipment at the site of where Georgia State Patrol Troopers had exchanged gunfire with protesters occupying the site in late January.
 The latest ANTIFA insurgency resulted in the arrest of 23 people on domestic terrorism charges.

-One arrest in particular sticks out.
 Thomas Webb Jurgens was one of the 23 arrested on Sunday according to DeKalb County arrest records.
-Jurgens arrest is notable because he is a staff attorney at the Decatur, Georgia office of the Southern Povery Law Center.
+Jurgens arrest is notable because he is employed as a staff attorney at the Decatur, Georgia office of the Southern Povery Law Center.
 Ironically, the SPLC have cultivated a partnership with state and federal law enforcement across the United States to designate and investigate extremists groups like those engaged in domestic terrorism across the country.
 Now, they are in a position where it's difficult to unequivocally deny the criticism levied against them that their own members qualify to be designated among those ranks.

 One of the Antifa members arrested on domestic terrorism charges in Atlanta last night is a staff attorney with the Southern Poverty Law Center.— Greg Price (@greg_price11) March 6, 2023